National Association of Australian University Colleges: The Executive

 An executive of nine members are chosen by member residences each year to co-ordinate the activities and provide direction to the association for the following year.

-The positions are President, Vice-President, Treasurer, Secretary, Creative Director, Marketing Director, Conference Directors (2) and Immediate Past Executive.
-A team of State Representatives also supports the Executive Committee.
+The positions are President, Vice-President (Development), Vice-President (Engagement), Treasurer, Secretary, Academic Director, Creative Director, Conference Directors and Immediate Past Executive.
+A team of State Representatives and Working Party also supports the Executive Committee.